-Sensation is process in which sensory receptor is stimulated producing nerve impulses that travel to brain.
-It is the process of receiving signals from external stimuli through sense organ and paying attention to them.
-Sense organs are ear, eyes, nose, tongue, and skin.
+Sensation is a process in which a sensory receptor is stimulated producing nerve impulses that travel to the brain.
+It is the process of receiving signals from external stimuli through sense organs and paying attention to them.
+Sense organs are the ear, eyes, nose, tongue, and skin.

-Individual receives sense in term of vision, hearing, touch, smell and taste.
-Individual pay attention to stimuli and try to interpret such information.
+The individual receives sense in terms of vision, hearing, touch, smell, and taste.
+Individuals pay attention to stimuli and try to interpret such information.
 It shows an individual behavior and personality.
 In addition, there are six senses that generally make intuition on the basis of past experience.